iExecBlockchainComputing/iexec-dapps-registry/README.md

 * The parameter wrapping (eg. from uint array to string) is done in a wrapper smart contract or possibly directly in the iexecSubmit function.

 Post-release:
 * Proofing and benchmarking the cost-efficiency of our proposed API for the three use-cases.
 * Documenting and communicating the API to the community.

 # Component diagram

-Verifier
+Verifier - takes the the input code, asks GHC, an open-source Haskell compiler, to type-check the program (if it does not type-check -> exception) and checks whether the type corresponds to a side-effect-free program (e.g., does not contain the IO monad) if not -> exception.

 Input: Haskell code as a string
 Output: The type of the function containing this code.
 If it is a pure function, the code can be executed.
 If it is not, return an exception.